Dana International: 2013–present: new singles, TV show and album

 In April 2013, after a two-year break, Dana released a new single, "Ma La'asot" (What To Do).
 It was released digitally worldwide on 24 April 2013.
-On 29 May, Dana released a video clip for the song Loca, to promote the Gay Pride Tel Aviv 2013.
+On 29 May, Dana released a video clip for the song Loca, to promote the Tel Aviv Pride 2013.
 Dana would perform on the main event for the Gay Pride on 7 June.
 Her third single for that year, "Ir Shlema" (A Whole City), was released in July.
 Late in January 2014, Dana's new music reality show "Yeshnan Banot" premiered.
 Dana is the main judge on the show, attempting to find Israel's next girl group.

 Also in 2014, Dana was the main attraction aboard the first Jewish boat to participate in the Amsterdam Pride Canal Parade.
 Dana stated, "I don't believe in any religion, so I'm here as an Israeli, not as a Jew.
 But it's time to end the persecution over religion or national reasons.
 Just cut out all that shit.
 That's my message."
 Previously, after she won the Eurovision song competition, a religious debate had been held as to whether, and how, Dana should pray in a synagogue, with one rabbinical authority concluding that Dana should be counted in a minyan as a man.
 She could not sing in front of the community since she was also a woman, according to the rabbi, and that would violate the Orthodox rule of kol isha.

 In June 2017, Dana released a new single, called "Ruti".
 In August 2017 she released another single, called "Yesh Li Ahava (La Costa)".
 In November 2017 she released a third single, called "Nish'eret Itcha" (Staying With You).

 In April 2018, Dana recorded a new version of the Jewish folk song "Hava Nagila" to promote "Israel Calling", a pre-Eurovision event.
 20 years after her win in the 1998 Eurovision Song Contest in Birmingham with her song Diva, Dana released a new version of her hit in June 2018, in association with NYX Hotel and pagfilms.

 In July 2018, Dana performed at the rally during the 2018 Israeli LGBT's strike events with her song "Ani Nitzakhti" (I Won).
 Later that month she released a new version of the Jewish song "Mi Ha'Ish" (Who is the Man) to promote the Jerusalem Pride and Tolerance Parade, in which she performed in August.

 In May 2019, Dana performed "Just The Way You Are" as an interval act in the first semi-final of the Eurovision Song Contest 2019, held in Tel Aviv, 20 years after her Eurovision win last brought the contest to Israel.
 She later performed Omer Adam's "Tel Aviv" and her Eurovision-winning song "Diva" during the final's opening flag parade.